-Vuly Trampolines has proudly partnered with The OTIS Foundation's 2018 Mother's Day Celebration.
+Vuly Trampolines has proudly partnered with The Otis Foundation's 2018 & 2021 Mother's Day Celebrations.
 As part of its support, Vuly offers are range of advice to assist people following a breast cancer diagnosis.

 Simple Exercises to Help with Breast Cancer Recovery

 Staying active is so important, even when you’re recovering from breast cancer.
 But while you may not feel up for an early morning run or a strenuous exercise routine, there’s plenty you can still do to keep the heart rate pumping, and to help you during the healing process.